 cleansers for the body, popping up from the earth to provide us with

-free super chlorophyll-rich energy for liver and lymph.
-Chickweed, another powerfully lymph system purifier, often grows right next to "winter purslane" or miner's lettuce, so keep an eye out for that one too.
+free super chlorophyll-rich energy for the liver and lymph.
+Chickweed, another powerful lymph system purifier, often grows right next to "winter purslane" or miner's lettuce, so keep an eye out for that one too.

 When wildcrafting wild plants it is always good to make sure you are at least a 1/2 mile from any major road to prevent contamination from exhaust fumes.